 Ethical marketing stands out as the answer to the demands of today's consumers.
-That is, it is a trend and more and more consumers take it into account when buying.
+It is a trend and more and more consumers take it into account when buying.

 In this new digital ecosystem, consumers demand social responsibility from brands.
 So, brands need to be authentic, transparent and have values, as well as the ability to communicate them properly.